markh-de/KiVar/README.md

 If the values, field contents, attributes and features of the footprint(s) related to a variation Aspect shall not be modified, the _'unspecified`_ entry can be selected for that variation Aspect.
 In this case, the corresponding variation will be excluded from the assignment stage and related footprints remain unmodified.

-The change list section below the selection area summarizes all component changes to be performed for each related footprint if the current variation configuration is applied.
+The change list section below the selection area summarizes all component changes to be performed for each related footprint if the current variation Configuration is applied.

 > [!TIP]
 > Entries in the change list can be clicked to focus the corresponding footprint on the _pcbnew_ canvas in the background.

-After selecting a few different variation choices, the dialog window may look like the following:
+After selecting a few different variation Choices, the dialog window may look like the following:

 ![Variant Selection Dialog With Changes](doc/plugin-changes.png)